javiereguiluz/easybook/README.md

 *«book publishing as easy as it should be»*

-**[easybook](http://easybook-project.org)** lets you easily publish books in various electronic formats (PDF, ePub and HTML).
+**[easybook](http://easybook-project.org)** lets you easily publish books in various electronic formats (PDF, ePub, MOBI and HTML).
 It was originally designed to publish technical programming books, but you can use **easyboook** to publish any kind of book, manual or documentation website.